The Apollo Myth: A Hindrance to Human Space Exploration

 Why a Hindrance?

-When it comes to deciding whether to commence the real work on outstanding HSE problems, admitting the falsehoods of Apollo, or to produce another smokescreen for preservation of the Apollo myth, the choice for NASA is undoubtedly the latter.
+When it comes to deciding whether to commence the real work on outstanding HSE problems, NASA will have to choose between (a) admitting the falsehoods of Apollo, or (b) producing another smokescreen to preserve the Apollo myth, the choice for NASA is undoubtedly the latter.
 In this distorted system of values where supporting the Apollo record is of paramount importance, the progress of HSE technologies is being methodically sacrificed year after year.
 The key technical stages towards achieving human flights to the Moon have been established but never completed.

 The crucial missing element is a technique for safe return of crews from deep space.
 It is evident to a qualified observer that there is no sense in planning prolonged trips into deep space until a reliable safe return technique is fully established and, along with the issues related to radiation protection, it is most likely that multiple experimental trials of the real re-entry conditions are required.